AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

-If he had been a better archer, he could have taken the shot from a further distance, but he was only eight - soon to be nine - and his aim was barely a touch above mediocre.
+The stag, with its haunches twitching agitatedly, stood absolutely still, head held high as it checked its surroundings.
+No doubt the beast was startled, but pride, he supposed, made it hold its ground.
+If he had been a better archer, he could have taken the shot from a farther away and the stag would've never even known he was there, but he was only eight - soon to be nine - and his aim was barely a touch above mediocre.
 He had only just begun practicing.

-He was much better at sneaking - you had to be in the keep, lest you get caught doing something you weren't supposed to.
+He was much better at sneaking - you had to be in the keep, lest you get caught doing something you weren't supposed to be doing.
 He had let his excitement get the best of him and hadn't been paying proper attention to his surroundings.
-Ser Aron always reprimanded him for such inattentiveness during weapons practice, as it could 'spell death for even the skilled', but Harry was only hunting deer, not fighting for his life.
-At worst he'd waste a few arrows and a few more hours.
+He could imagine Ser Aron's reprimand if the man had been present to witness his folly - the Red Keep's master-at-arms preached focus and attentiveness as passionately as septons preached the virtues of the Seven.

 'Now or never...'

-He moved with purpose, as he'd been taught, drawing the string as he spun from around the trunk.
-The stag lowered its head and seemed about to charge, but he loosed an arrow into its face just as it took its first step.
-The broadhead cut deep, but the wound wasn't fatal.
-The beast averted its path in mid-step, dashing off into the dense wood across the meadow.
+He moved with purpose - just as he'd been taught - drawing the string as he spun from around the trunk.
+The stag lowered its head and seemed about to charge, but he loosed an arrow into its face as it took its first step.
+The broadhead cut a gash across its snout, and in mid-step the deer averted its path, dashing off into the dense wood across the meadow.
 'Deep breath, aim, and...'
-He let another arrow fly before the stag could pick up speed, and gave chase when it failed to go down.
+He let another arrow fly before the stag could pick up speed, and gave chase when it again failed to go down.

 It didn't run far.
-The second arrow seemed to have caught a lung, or nicked one at least, and the stag, so proud and strong, could barely stand let alone bound away.
-Blood leaked from it's flank leaving a crimson trail through the undergrowth.
-Harry watched it collapse to the ground with a pitiful grunt, saw it kick and writhe, trying and failing to fight off impending death.
+The second arrow seemed to have caught a lung, or nicked one at least, and the stag, once so proud and strong, could barely stand let alone bound away.
+Blood leaked from it's flank leaving a crimson trail through the undergrowth, the red swaths of color much bolder and brighter than the dull greens and browns of the forest flora.
+Harry watched the stag collapse to the ground with a pitiful grunt, saw it kick and writhe, trying and failing to fight off the inevitable.
 He counted the seconds as he drew nearer; by the time he reached thirteen, the stag was dead.

-His brother, Joffrey, had tried and failed to bring down a stag only the week before, and had earned even more scorn from their father.
+His brother, Joffrey, had tried and failed to bring down a stag only the week before, and had earned even more scorn from their father in the attempt.
 Harry hoped to earn his praise instead, even though he wasn't, under any circumstances, to venture into the Kingswood alone.
-Not without a guard, and especially not when at the expense of his lessons.
+Not without a guard and especially not when at the expense of his lessons.
 Maester Pycelle, the old toad, would be terribly disappointed.
-If his mother had any say, he;d be locked up in the Red Keep all day, just like little Myrcella, playing at court with the other sons and daughters of the lords who visited his father's keep, or worse, with Joffrey and his cruel games.
+If his mother had any say he'd be locked up in the Red Keep all day just like little Myrcella, playing at court with the other sons and daughters of the lords who visited his father, or worse, with Joffrey and his cruel games.

 No, better to hunt in the Kingswood, even if it meant a punishment.
 And since he had managed to bring down a stag, all the better.

-The corpse rose up to his eye level, and when he went to walk back to the copse of trees where he'd left his horse, Flatfoot, it trailed along dutifully behind him, hanging from invisible threads.
+The corpse floated up from the ground as if weightless, and when he began to walk back to the copse of trees where he'd left his horse, Flatfoot, it trailed along dutifully behind him, hanging from invisible threads.

 It was all very strange, his existence.
-He had almost two hundred years of memories swimming around in his head, memories of a strange place, where people used owls as messengers instead of ravens, fought with magic instead of swords and drank beer of butter instead of wine of grapes.
-He'd thought them just dreams, very realistic dreams, but his gut had said otherwise.
+He dreamed - had lived - a life to fantastical to believe.
+At night, when he lay his head to rest, he would see the things he'd done and the evil he'd vanquished, and in the dead of night, when he awoke from the memories come to life in his mind's eye, he would remember death.
+Two hundred years of life lurked behind his brilliant green eyes; memories of a strange place, where people used owls as messengers instead of ravens, fought with magic instead of swords and drank beer of butter instead of wine of grapes.
+He'd thought them just dreams for the longest while, very realistic dreams, but his gut, and time, had told him otherwise.

 He'd known for certain the truth of his dreams when he'd done magic for the first time, and he hadn't looked back since.
 Oddly enough, despite all the years he could remember, and all the things he dreamed of, he still felt like a child.
+Like himself.
 He was smarter than his peers, more mature, less inclined to tantrums... but he still enjoyed a good game of tag, he loved to play and train at swords, and he hated sitting still for any length of time.
-He didn't feel like an old man, but his memories and his dreams detailed a long, long life.
-It was strange, to say the least; something undefinable by words, only explicable to those who had experienced it.
+He didn't feel like an old man - he wasn't so weary, so tired, but his memories and his dreams detailed a long and fulfilling life.
+Words couldn't quite explain the phenomena - it was and indefinable experience, understandable only to those who had experienced it.

 And as far as he knew, only he had experienced it.

 Flatfoot, his big, gray courser, was still tied where he left him, his shining black mane a match for Harry's own, in color if not length.
-As theft was rewarded with mutilation, he wasn't surprised his horse hadn't been bothered.
-Besides that, he was well-liked by the smallfolk of the Kingswood, the only people who frequented the forest - he doubted they would bother his things.
+As theft was rewarded with mutilation, Harry wasn't surprised his horse hadn't been bothered.
+Besides that, he was well-liked by the smallfolk of the Kingswood, the only people who frequented the forest, and he doubted they would bother his things.

-He climbed into the saddle, checked his packs and his sword, just as he had been taught, and kicked Flatfoot into a nice canter back to the city.
-King's Landing was visible even from here.
+He climbed into the saddle, checked his packs and his sword - just as he had been taught - and kicked Flatfoot into a steady canter towards the city, visible even from this distance, deep in the Kingswood.
 The Red Keep stretched high above the city, its seven massive drum towers like stout fingers reaching up to grasp the sky.

-Flatfoot didn't seem to mind, however, and trotted gaily along the road, the stag still lashed firmly to his back.
+Flatfoot didn't seem to mind the smell or the filth, however, and trotted gaily along the road, the stag still lashed firmly to his back.
 They went first thru Fishmonger's Square, where the smell of fish almost overcame the smell of shit, then along the Hook and its curving cobbled road, where he was hailed by children running the streets, women washing in the windows and even the men as they worked, pushing carts and selling wares, before finally arriving at the Red Keep.
 He imagined his Mother was waiting for him, with Maester Pycelle at her heels like the shiftless fool he was, frowning down at him from the castle steps.

 Despite that, he couldn't wait to show his father his kill.
 He hadn't had a father in his past life, and this one was proving a disappointment... but he still longed for his approval, craved it even, almost as much as, if not more than his brother did.
 King Robert paid his sons little mind, and his daughter even less, and though he had more words for Harry than he did for Joffrey, it wasn't as many words as he had for the whores who warmed his bed.

 It hadn't always been that way.
-When he was very young, his father had played with him, and Joffrey, and Myrcella too, when she was born... but as they grew older, so too did he grow distant, till sometimes he seemed not even a father at all.
+When he was young - very young, his father had played with him, and Joffrey, and Myrcella too, when she was born... but as they grew older, so too did he grow more distant, till sometimes he seemed not even a father at all.

 He remembered battles.
 They were different, in his dreams, than what Lord Tywin and Jaime described.
-The Lannister men spoke of swords and blood, of death and glory, of reaving and raping and all things in between.
+The Lannister men spoke of swords and blood, and death and glory - of reaving and raping and all things in between.

 "Prince Harry," a gruff voice announced, cutting his musings short.

-Ser Brenden, one of the Gold Cloaks at the gate, stepped forward to aid his dismount, while the other, Ser Connell moved to take the stag down from his horse.
-Ser Brenden was young, just one and twenty, with dark brown hair and a plain, flat face.
-He was the captain of the gate guard, and had become something of a familiar face over the years.
-He had been knighted in service to Lord Rosby, after being assigned to guard his retinue; something to do with outlaws, on the road to Maidenpool.
-Harry had heard the story from Ser Brenden himself, after he'd pestered the man about his knighting, but had since forgotten the finer details.
+Ser Brenden, one of the Gold Cloaks at the gate, stepped forward to aid his dismount, while the other, Ser Connell, moved to take the stag down from his horse.
+Ser Brenden was a young knight, just one and twenty he'd heard, and already he was the captain of the gate.
+He had become something of a familiar face over the years, and had been knighted in service to Lord Rosby after being assigned to guard his retinue; something to do with outlaws, on the road to Maidenpool.
+Harry had heard the story from Ser Brenden himself after he'd pestered the man about his knighting, but he had since forgotten the finer details.
 Ser Brenden wasn't much of an orator, and not one for boasting either; the tale had seemed rather dull with him telling it.

-Instead it was his uncle Tyrion's ugly misshapen face that he saw first, his pretty little sister Myrcella with him, and Sers Aron and Arys and...'Bloody hell.'
-His Uncle Stannis stood with the group, the few feet between him and the cluster of bodies seeming as if a vast chasm.
-Stannis was the single most dour man in all the Seven Kingdoms, and by far the most boring, carrying his belligerence about him as a buffer.
+Instead it was his uncle Tyrion's ugly misshapen face that greeted his eyes, and pretty little sister Myrcella with him, along with and Sers Aron and Arys and...'Bloody hell.'
+His Uncle Stannis stood with the group as well, the few feet between him and the cluster of bodies seeming as if a vast chasm for how rigidly he held himself.
+By Harry's estimation Stannis was the single most dour man in all the Seven Kingdoms - if not the most boring, and he carried his belligerence about him as a buffer.
 He never laughed nor smiled - Harry rather thought that he didn't know how.

 'Why is he here?', he wondered, before shrugging away his dread at seeing his uncle.
-He preferred his shorter, blonder uncle to his taller darker one.
-Still, Stannis was a good man - just, and lawful, though he would never be accused of being likable.
+He preferred Tyrion to Stannis - he even preferred Pycelle to Stannis.
+Still, his hard-faced uncle was a good man - a just man, though he would never be accused of being likable.